 Coliandris, G. (2014) ‘Researching Crime: Approaches, Methods and Application, by C.Cowther-Dowey and P. Fussey’ Police Journal: Theory, Practice and Principles, Vol. 87 (1): 61-64.

-He is the author of a postgraduate module on ‘violent extremism and terrorism’ presently offered by the university as part of its MSc Community and Partnerships award.
+He is the author of a postgraduate module on ‘violent extremism and terrorism’ offered by the university as part of its MSc Community and Partnerships award.

 Jan.
 2014 – Oct.
 2017 Book Reviews Editor, Police Journal: Theory, Practice and Principles

 Areas of interest include: safeguarding; hate crime; violent extremism; terrorism; community safety; police culture; domestic abuse; police leadership & management; police reform; emerging national problems such as ‘County lines’; policing technology; organisational learning; the challenges and opportunities of multi-agency working; problem-oriented policing; policing risk and vulnerability; crime prevention; early intervention.

 Areas of Expertise